WCSB (FM): Transfer to Ideastream and switch to jazz

-On October 3, 2025, Ideastream Public Media took over WCSB via an eight-year public service operating agreement: Ideastream's "JazzNEO" jazz format supplanted WCSB's campus programming, and Ideastream offered internships and career opportunities for CSU students.
+On October 3, 2025, Ideastream Public Media entered into an eight-year public service operating agreement to operate WCSB, supplanting the station's campus programming with Ideastream's "JazzNEO" jazz format.
 The transfer was announced by CSU president Laura J. Bloomberg to WCSB management and staff via a Zoom call at 11 a.m., and staff were escorted out of the building shortly thereafter by university police.
-Negotiations between the two parties had been in place for several months but bound to a non-disclosure agreement due to the involvement of a Federal Communications Commission (FCC) license and was without input from students or community members.
-Staff retrospectively told local media of being nervous when scholarships promised to WCSB staff for the academic year did not materialize and keycard locks to the studios failed to work.
+Bloomberg later claimed the staff were in the studios broadcasting without authorization, and had been granted access by the same campus police after keycard lock access had been revoked earlier that morning.
+Negotiations between the two parties had been in place for several months but were bound to a non-disclosure agreement.
+The handover was made without input from students or community members.
+Staff retrospectively told local media of being nervous when scholarships promised to WCSB staff for the academic year failed to materialize.